Dodgers wrap up home-field advantage in 5-3 win; Rox clinch

+“I’m sure every year I feel like we’re going to win the World Series.
+This year is no different,” Clayton Kershaw said.
+“We’ve had a better regular season than I’ve ever been a part of.”

-It was also the Dodgers’ 103rd win of the season, the most since the team moved to Los Angeles.
+Sure have.
+It was the Dodgers’ 103rd win of the season, the most since the team moved to Los Angeles.
 At 103-58, they’re assured of the best record in baseball.

-Healing from a sore knee, Chris Taylor drove in the go-ahead run with a ground out in the seventh after reliever Tyler Chatwood (8-15) hit both Yasiel Puig and Chase Utley to start the inning.
-Puig finished 2 for 2 with a homer, walk and four runs.
+Chris Taylor drove in the go-ahead run with a ground out in the seventh after reliever Tyler Chatwood (8-15) hit both Yasiel Puig and Chase Utley to start the inning.
+Puig finished 2 for 2 with a homer , walk and four runs.

 Colorado will be making its fourth trip to the postseason.
 The Rockies travel to Arizona to face the Diamondbacks on Wednesday, and the winner will meet Los Angeles in Game 1 of an NL Division Series on Friday at Dodger Stadium — with a rested Kershaw waiting.